Positive-Future/positive-future.github.io/content/en/pages/sab.md

       on sustainable urban development, she acts as an expert at the European level in projects related to urban mobility and smart cities.
 She is a member of the Editorial Board of the journal Futuribles.
+  '3':
+    firstname: Christina
+    lastname: Garsten
+    bio: Christina Garsten is professor of Social Anthropology at Stockholm University and Principal and Permanent Fellow of the Swedish Collegium for Advanced Study.
+She works in organizational anthropology, with a special focus on globalization processes, sociocultural dynamics and forms of governance.
+She is particularly interested in the creation and use of future foresight activities and scenario creation as part of knowledge creation.
   '4':
     firstname: Thierry
     lastname: Gaudin